 When a non-AP MLD uses Seamless roaming to transition from the current AP MLD to a target AP MLD, roaming preparation procedure may be performed before performing the roaming execution procedure that is described in 37.12.3 (Roaming execution procedure).
 The roaming preparation procedure consists of:

 Transfer of the context (see 37.12.4 (Context)) related to the non-AP MLD from the current AP MLD to the target AP MLD or the renegotiation of the context with the target AP MLD (see 37.x.4 (Context)).
-The context that can be transferred or renegotiated is defined in 37.12.4 (Context).
+The context that can be transferred or renegotiated in this procedure is defined in 37.12.4 (Context).

 Setting up the link(s) with the target AP MLD.